Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 ridge.
 There is not big difference between them, but Lasso seems to be the best model

-1. Using the better of the two models as determined from part (c), examine and interpret the estimated coefficients.
+D.  Using the better of the two models as determined from part (c),
+    examine and interpret the estimated coefficients.
 If the researchers ask you “which genes are most related or useful in determining the age of the subject?”, what would you tell them, i.e. give a list of